Optimization on manifolds: A symplectic approach: Introduction

 \section{Introduction}

-We are concerned with the optimization problem \be \min_{ \q \in \Q} f(\q), \ee where $\Q$ is a smooth manifold---called a \emph{configuration manifold}---and $f$ is smooth.
-Optimization problems on manifolds have several important applications in machine learning, statistics, and applied mathematics, including maxcut problems, phase retrieval, linear and nonlinear eigenvalue problems, principal component analysis, clustering, and dimensionality reduction, to name a few.
-In particular, configuration manifolds arise in the context of rank and orthogonality constraints, leading to nonconvex optimization problems.
-Such problems also appear in statistical physics, e.g., in finding ground states of disordered systems such as spin glasses.
+We are interested in constructing a general framework for solving optimization problems of the form \be \min_{ \qq \in \Q} f(\qq) , \ee where $\Q$ is a smooth manifold, called \emph{configuration manifold}, and $f : \Q \to \mathbb{R}$ is a smooth function.
+Such problems have important applications in machine learning, statistics, and applied mathematics, including maxcut problems, phase retrieval, linear and nonlinear eigenvalue problems, principal component analysis, clustering, and dimensionality reduction, to mention a few examples.
+Configuration manifolds arise from rank and orthogonality constraints, leading to nonconvex problems.

-Usually the geometry of $\Q$ is specified by a Riemannian metric that assigns at each point $q \in \Q$ an inner product, $g(q) : T_\q \Q \times T_\q \Q \to \mathbb{R}$, on the tangent space $T_q\Q$.
-We are interested in two important classes of manifolds.
-One is defined through a set of independent constraints, $\psi_a : \M \to \mathbb R$, satisfying \be \g_a(\q) = 0, \qquad a=1,\dotsc,m. \ee In this case $\Q$ is a $(n-m)$-dimensional level set embedded into the higher $n$-dimensional manifold $\M$; i.e., $\Q \equiv \{ \q \in \M \, | \, \g(\q) = 0 \}$ where $\g(\q) \equiv \left[ \g_1(\q), \dotsc, \g_m(\q)\right]$.
-See Fig.~\ref{manifold_fig} for an illustration.
-The geometric properties of $\Q$, in particular its Riemannian metric, are then induced by $\M$---which is usually a Euclidean space although it can be a general smooth manifold.
-The other main class of manifolds that we are interested in consists of Lie groups and homogeneous spaces where the Riemannian geometry is induced by an inner product on its associated Lie algebra.

-We shall adopt a different---and in some sense complementary---approach than that traditionally found in the optimization literature; see, e.g., \cite{AbsilBook,Sra:2016,Pymanot,Ahn20,Alimisis21} and references therein.
-The standard approach to optimization on manifolds relies on the Riemannian geometry of $\Q$ and employs the geodesic or gradient flows to obtain optimization schemes.
-Such an approach is valid once a Riemannian metric has been specified and requires approximating the geodesic flow.
-It is worth noticing, however, that this can only be done for a handful of manifolds with invariant Riemannian metrics.
-The dynamics and the underlying geodesic computations take place on the tangent bundle $T \Q$.